 Developing an effective content strategy requires collaboration and teamwork.

-Brown Boot Works is a tool that allows you to provide your team with instructions and coordinate on shared documents.
+Brown Boot Works and tools like it allow you to provide your team with instructions and coordinate on shared documents.
 It is simple to implement for both mobile and desktop usage and all you need to get started is a Gmail account.
 The app not only features the ability to create tasks with both text and voice, it provides detailed reporting, enabling you to easily pinpoint any problem areas.

 The ideas are flowing and your content library is growing – and so is the interminable mess of files.
 As your content marketing efforts grow and expand, keeping everything in order becomes increasingly essential.
 Evernote lets you record all of your content ideas, maintain an editorial calendar, and clip web content for future reference.
 It can also be used to share and discuss ideas in real time, allowing your team to always be on top of your content.